wkusmirek/CNVind/README.md

 ## Running the tests

-The CODEX-KNN tool is composed of several steps, below we've got step-by-step instructions how to run the application.
+The CNVind tool is composed of several steps, below we've got step-by-step instructions how to run the application.
 Before starting the tests below, please copy the contents of the dataset and scripts directories to the /tmp directory.
 ```
-cd CODEX-KNN
+cd CNVind
 cp dataset/* /tmp
 cp scripts/* /tmp
 cd /tmp